exoplatform/exo-documentation/docs/GettingStarted.rst

 |settings6|

-By clicking each notification item, you will be redirected to the corresponding activity stream or you can select **View All** to see all notifications.
+By clicking each notification item, you will be redirected to the corresponding activity or any other object that triggered the notification (such a a task, a news, etc.).
+Click **View All** to see all notifications.
 Besides, the **Mark all as read** function allows you to change all messages on this menu into the read status.
 Finally, to remove any notification item, simply click the corresponding |image51|.